SauravMaheshkar/cookiecutter-kaggle-cv-starter/README.md

 # `cookiecutter-flax-cv-starter` Template

-Cookiecutter 🥠 template for a creating a Python 🐍 package in Flax for implementing papers in the vision 👁 domain
+Cookiecutter 🥠 template for a creating a Python 🐍 package in PyTorch for creating a PyTorch wrapper for a competition in the vision 👁 domain.
 ### How to use

 ```bash